The Commonplace

 0.11

 These findings challenge optimistic narratives of seamless workforce adaptation and demonstrate that emerging economies require active pathway creation, not passive skill matching.
-Governance And Regulation negative medium policy-relevant conclusion about the adequacy of passive skill-matching versus need for active pathway creation (interpretive outcome)
+Governance And Regulation negative policy-relevant conclusion about the adequacy of passive skill-matching versus need for active pathway creation (interpretive outcome)

 0.11

 Viable transition pathways are operationally defined in this study as sharing at least 3 skills and achieving at least 50% skill transfer.
-Other null_result high criteria thresholds for classifying transition viability (>=3 shared skills; >=50% skill transfer)
+Other null_result criteria thresholds for classifying transition viability (>=3 shared skills; >=50% skill transfer)

 >=3 skills; >=50% skill transfer